bxdoan/bxdoan/README.md

 <div align="center">

-> Vision is not what your eyes see, but an image that your brain comprehends.
+> The most common way people give up their power is by thinking they don’t have any.

-> — Touko Aozaki —
+> — Alice Walker —

 </div>